bourvill/hexo-docker/readme.md

 after this, you can launch your blog in the sky !

-docker run -d -p 4000:4000 -v /your/directory/install:/blog hexo
+docker run -d -p 4000:4000 -v /your/directory/install:/blog bourvill/hexo-docker

 Create post